 The reason why interviewers ask this question is to get a better understanding of your personality and experience working in a team.
 The interviewer is curious about the challenges you’ve faced and what you consider as priorities and your approach to team working.

-“It must have all the features of a good team.
-These include, among others, effective communication, clear objectives, accountability, trustability etc. But it’s the things permeating underneath that makes a ‘great’ team different to simply a ‘good’ team.
-Do you mind me giving an example?
+“Well, I think it must have all the features of a good team, like, effective communication, clear objectives, accountability, trustability etc. I think it’s also the things permeating underneath that makes a ‘great’ team different from simply a ‘good’ team.

-In my previous role as a [Job title], I was part of a successful marketing team that month-on-month reached its promotional and growth goals.
+In my previous role as a [Job title] for example, I was part of a successful marketing team that month-on-month reached its promotional and growth goals.
 Our hands-on and supportive manager played a significant role in this success.

 He scheduled team meetings twice a week, encouraged us to come up with new creative ways of improving our marketing campaigns, gave us confidence to push hard as a team and was always the last one leaving the office.”